Azzedde/CICD-example/README.md

 ## Goals

-By the end of this lab, you will:
+By the end of this you will:

 1. Understand the importance of CI/CD processes in MLOps.
 2. Learn how to use a Makefile for automating linting, formatting, refactoring, and testing.